The Art and Life of Sam Ilachinski

 "I like to paint," is how Sam ("Slava") Ilachinski almost always answered the question, "What do you do?", along with the minor variation, "I liked to paint," if asked about what he remembered about his childhood.
 These simple phrases serve as perfect epitaphs to this preternaturally gifted artist, who spent virtually all of his 75 years creating magnificent works of art.

-Born in 1925 in Taganrog, Russia (birthplace of Anton Chekov), Slava's family lived in Germany before emigrating to the United States.
-Making homes first in Jamaica, NY, and later in Sea Cliff, Long Island, Slava became a renowned and much sought-after art restorer, and an even more gifted artist.
-Many expert observers have likened his abstract work (that he focused more and more on in the waning years of his life) as an additional layer to Kandinsky's already transcendent vision of color and energy.
+Born in 1925 in Taganrog, Russia (birthplace of Anton Chekov), Slava's family eventually found themselves in the United States, where Slava became a renowned and much sought-after art restorer, and an even more gifted artist.
+Expert observers have likened his abstract work to that of well-known Russina paint, Wassily Kandinsky.

-Sadly, almost incomprehensibly, Slava passed away on March 30, 2002, after a very long and painful bout with several forms of cancer.
+Slava passed away in 2002, after a very long and painful bout with several forms of cancer.
 Seldom has a soul so bravely fought the miseries of this disease, or faced each new setback with as profound a grace and humor.
-Despite his enormous physical difficulties, Slava never strayed too far from his beloved studio, even as the already brief stretches of time his poor withered legs were able to support him kept right on diminishing.
+Despite enormous physical difficulties, Slava never strayed too far from his studio, even as the already brief stretches of time his poor withered legs were able to support him kept right on diminishing.

 Everyone who has known this brilliant and humble man knows that they are forever blessed with the memory of a soul who, via his art, brought all of us a step closer to God.
 His eye for beauty, his deep resonance with nature's sacred patterns, and his gentle humility will be missed more than words alone can possibly convey.